Sizing a swim spa pool might be one of the most challenging questions when purchasing a spa tub.

 A. 5 feet 4 inches-7 feet

 Ideal for a family of four, 5 feet 4 inches-7 feet is the perfect spa to relax and have fun with.
-Spend a nice evening with three others, have a small party, and maybe even play games.
+Spend a lovely evening with three others, have a small party, and maybe even play games.

 These are not ideal if those using them are taller than 6 feet, making the experience uncomfortable.
 The same goes for a party of 5 or more.